2014 LAND Creative Writing Contest Rules

 - Essays must be double-spaced.
 Stories must be double-spaced unless alternate formatting is an integral part of the story's aesthetic effect.
 Poems may be spaced and arranged according to the poet's intent.

-- All entries must be submitted in MS Word , RTF or PDF format.
+- All entries must be submitted in MS Word or RTF format.
 When format is an integral part of the work's aesthetic effect, a scanned image converted to a PDF document is acceptable.

 - Judges chosen by the LAND organization will determine first, second and third place in each category.